Link Search Menu Expand Document

 An optional alternate connection string for tracking

 napkin operations.
-Currently supports SQLite3 and
+Currently supports AWS S3 and file

---skip-all Table selector: Skip all tables, use other options to
+--skip-all Table selector: Skip all tables, use other options to enable selected tables

 --force-all Table selector: Force-enable update of all tables, use other options to skip selected tables